Things to consider before moving to a new school

 The school will notify the School Admissions and Pupil Placements Service of your child’s details and the outcome of the application.

 If the school you request doesn’t have any places, your child will be placed on the waiting list for your preferred school and you will be offered a place at the nearest available school.
 You also have the right to appeal.
+You can appeal against the refusal of a place in current Reception class to current Year 13 using our In Year appeal form:

 If you want your child to change school for other reasons